krystalgamer/krystalgamer.github.io/_posts/stem-player-emulator.md

 One quick look on Twitter, one can find other products that never materialized such as:

 - [VR kit](https://twitter.com/teamkano/status/715970504264384512) - link to their website is dead and from what I could find, none were produced
-- [Code with dazzling lights](https://twitter.com/alexnklein/status/1367256062391246854) - posted 5 months before the release of the Stem Player to the public, as other DYI kits none seems to ever been produced or sold
+- [Code with dazzling lights](https://twitter.com/alexnklein/status/1367256062391246854) - posted 5 months before the release of the Stem Player to the public, as other DIY kits none seems to ever been produced or sold

-Are they still on the DYI and teach children to code market?
+Are they still on the DIY and teach children to code market?
 Who knows?
 I don't think they know.